daniel-m7/GoodStewards/docs/mobile-ux.md

     *   The worker process receives this JSON.
     *   It updates the corresponding record in the PostgreSQL receipts table with the extracted data and changes the status from `processing` to `pending` (awaiting treasurer approval).
 6.  **Frontend - UI Update:** The member's dashboard, upon being loaded or refreshed, will fetch the latest status for their submissions.
 For a more advanced experience, a WebSocket connection could push the status update (`processing` → `pending`) to the client in real-time.

+## 6. Core Technical Workflow: Feedback Submission

+This describes the step-by-step process for feedback submission.

+1.  **User Action:** User taps the "Submit Feedback" button.
+2.  **Frontend:** The mobile web app or web dashboard sends an HTTPS POST request to a secure backend API endpoint (e.g., `/api/feedback`).
+The request body includes the feedback type, message, and optionally, system information.
+3.  **Backend - Ingestion & Persistence:**
+    *   The API server receives the feedback data.
+    *   It validates the user's authentication token.
+    *   It creates a new record in a dedicated `feedback` table in PostgreSQL, storing the feedback type, message, user ID, and any captured system information.
+    *   It sends an email notification to the designated support inbox (e.g., `support@goodstewards.app`) with the feedback details.
+4.  **Frontend - Confirmation:** The app displays a confirmation message to the user, thanking them for their feedback.